nielsmde/notebook-extensions/README.md

     Before using the notebook again, the kernel has to be interrupted manually, by clicking either the slides button or the notebooks interrupt button.
 2.  **Debug Mode**: Show the notebook cell the shell command is running in and thereby see its output.

-### Find and replace

-File: `findandreplace.js`

-Adds functionality to search and replace strings in the notebook cells.

 ## Installation